Feature Overview: Polygon Mapping in GIS – Dista Insight

 In GIS (Geographical Information System), vector data represents the information in three formats – points, lines, and polygons.
 Polygons are used in GIS to measure the area and perimeter of a particular location.
 Typically, it represents large areas like the boundary of a state, lake, or forest, zip codes, zones, etc. Polygons on a map are commonly represented with different schemes and patterns for easier identification of data.

-Polygon mapping in GIS
+Vector data in GIS

 Benefits of Creating Polygons